Derived Azumaya algebras and twisted $K$-theory: Introduction

 where $KU^{\widetilde{\alpha ^k}}(X)$ denotes the twisted $K$-theory with respect to the class $\widetilde{\alpha }^{k} \in H^{3}(X, \mathbb{Z})$.

 \end{thm} This topological analogue of Quillen's $K$-theoretic result has been hitherto unknown. \\

 We briefly outline the contents of this paper.
-We start in Section \ref{section2} by giving some background on presentable $\infty$-categories, $\infty$-topoi, and $\mathcal{E}$-linear $\infty$-categories and review how dg-categories can be subsumed in the $\infty$-categorical framework.
+We begin in Section \ref{section2} by giving some background on presentable $\infty$-categories, $\infty$-topoi, and $\mathcal{E}$-linear $\infty$-categories and review how dg-categories can be subsumed in the $\infty$-categorical framework.
 In Section 3 we review the notion of a $\mathcal{C}$-valued sheaf for arbitrary $\mathcal{C}$ which we repeatedly need.
-In Section 4 we introduce the topological $K$-theory of dg categories, introduced by Blanc in \cite{blanc}.
+In Section 4 we introduce topological $K$-theory of dg categories, introduced by Blanc in \cite{blanc}.
 In Section 5 we review the theory of derived Azumaya algebras and the Brauer stack.
-In Section 6, we use the \'{e}tale local triviality of derived Azumaya algebras to show that their \'{e}tale sheafified $K$-theory is invertible with respect to the relevant symmetric monoidal structure.
-In Section 7 we introduce our definition of topological $K$-theory over an arbitrary base scheme which we refer to as \emph{topological $K$-theory}.
+In Section 6, we use the \'{e}tale local triviality of derived Azumaya algebras to show that their \'{e}tale sheafified $K$-theory is an invertible object in the symmetric monoidal $\infty$-category of \'{e}tale sheaves of spectra over $X$.
+In Section 7 we introduce our definition of topological $K$-theory over an arbitrary base scheme which we refer to as \emph{relative topological $K$-theory}.
 In Section 8 we give a basic overview of twisted topological $K$-theory as needed to state and prove our main theorem.
 In Section 9 we state and prove our main theorem displaying the topological $K$-theory of an derived Azumaya algebra as an invertible local system of $KU$-modules on $X(\C)$.
 Finally in Section 10 we state and prove our theorem on the decomposition of the complex $K$-theory of a bundle of projective spaces over a finite CW-complex $X$.

 \begin{ack} The author would like to express his deepest gratitude to his thesis advisors, Benjamin Antieau and Brooke Shipley, for generously sharing their ideas and for their guidance, advice, and support over the years.